How to Crochet a Raglan Sweater That Actually Fits You

 Best Yarns for Crochet Raglan Sweaters

-Choosing the right yarn makes a huge difference in how your finished crochet raglan sweater looks, feels, and wears over time.
-Here are some excellent options for every budget:
+The yarn makes a big difference in how the finished sweater looks, feels, and wears.
+A few good options for every budget:

 1. DK Weight Yarns (Recommended)

-DK weight yarn (also called light worsted) strikes the perfect balance between drape and structure for a crochet raglan sweater.
+DK weight yarn (also called light worsted) strikes the perfect balance between drape and structure for a top-down sweater.
 It creates a fabric that is lightweight enough for layering but substantial enough to hide gaps between stitches.
 Look for cotton blends, merino blends, or high-quality acrylics.

 2. Worsted Weight Yarns